Beech (Yr 4)

 Children will be grouped according to their attainment in Maths, English & Reading - groups will be fluid and may change on a daily basis.
 Maths & English will also be taught through the creative theme as much as possible.

 Reading in year 4 is still about reading fluently and as often as possible, however we will also begin to concentrate on reading comprehension now they are progressing through KS2 as this is a vital part of their reading progress.
 Each child will be given a reading book from school.
+I appreciate that you may not listen to your child read aloud as they progress to reading more challenging books but I would encourage you to discuss the book with your child to ensure that they understand what they have read.
+This is a key focus in guided reading as comprehension replaces decoding and children are asked to infer meaning as well as read fluently.

 Children will be encouraged to be independent learners as much as possible in all areas and start to take on more responsibility for themselves and their learning.